rowatc/Diplomacy-AI/README.md

 ### Paquette, Lu, Bocco, Smith, Ortiz-Gagné, Kummerfeld, Singh, Pineau and Courville (2019), "[No Press Diplomacy: Modeling Multi-Agent Gameplay](http://papers.nips.cc/paper/8697-no-press-diplomacy-modeling-multi-agent-gameplay.pdf)", NIPS

-> We propose Diplomacy as a new multi-agent benchmark for dynamic cooperation emergence in a rich environment

 Introduces DipNet, a gunboat bot that is first trained (supervised learning) on a dataset of about 150,000 human Diplomacy games (of which c.
 33,000 are gunboat), primarily from [webDiplomacy](webdiplomacy.net); this initialises self-play reinforcement learning.
 Its reward function includes both local terms (as supply centres are won/lost) and a terminal one (34 points for a solo victory, etc.).
 As inputs, the model takes the "current board state and previous phase orders".

 DipNet outperforms a number of benchmark bots, including Jason van Hal's [Albert](https://sites.google.com/site/diplomacyai/home), its benchmark bot.